nhm-herpetology/museum-NGS-training/Unit_02/Bioinformatics_Lab/README.md

     --output spades-assemblies \
     --cores 12
  ```
-  >This will place the ouput files in a new directory called spades-assemblies
+  >This will place the ouput files in a new directory called spades-assemblies.
+On Franklin this may take ~10 mins to run.

+ 7. Once both assemblies are complete our ```Data``` directory should contain the following items:

 </details>